 However, there's an ideal balance to this - large companies still need to focus on the long term and continue to innovate, and as a result, a good large will focus on scalable processes, employee growth, and new technologies.

 Large companies definitely look for team players.
 In my experience as a PM at a large company, I've seen the absolute importance of prioritizing the success of the team over what someone individually wants.
 This makes a lot of sense because as the size of the team gets bigger, the total contribution of the team is much more than the contributions of a single person.

 I think one of the most important skills a PM can have at a large company is strong communication.
 By strong I don't mean forceful - the best PMs I've seen at my company have been clear communicators who are good at aligning and connecting different groups, visions, and ideas.
 Having mental toughness and flexibility goes a long way to delivering the final product when there are 20 differing viewpoints and voices.

 It's very satisfying to know that the products you deliver will impact millions of people and the manpower you have can go a long way in achieving big ideas and missions.
-For example, our company runs a donation campaign every year, and even without full participation we're able to raise tens of thousands of dollars.
+For example, our company runs a donation campaign every year, and even without the full participation, we're able to raise tens of thousands of dollars.
 It's pretty easy to think of many other initiatives large companies can achieve due to their size and resources.